Form of Government: Republic

 Finance & banking.

 The Czech National Bank acts as the central bank.
-In April 2017, the Czech Republic pulled out of the fixed exchange rate with the euro.
-The government intends to introduce a new tax system for banks and international digital businesses.
+In April 2017, the country pulled out of the fixed exchange rate with the euro.
+A new tax system for international digital businesses operating in Czech Republic is still being discussed.
 Prague is home to a stock exchange.

 |manufactures||91.169||% of goods exports||2019|